-While top New Jersey Democrats such as Jersey City Mayor Steven Fulop and Senate President Steve Sweeney (D-3) received top billing for taking a stand against Gov. Christie (R) to preserve Liberty State Park, it was NY/NJ Baykeeper Greg Remaud who had the harshest words for the governor.
+While prominent New Jersey Democrats such as Jersey City Mayor Steven Fulop and Senate President Steve Sweeney (D-3) received top billing for taking a stand against Gov. Christie (R) to preserve Liberty State Park, it was NY/NJ Baykeeper Greg Remaud who had the harshest words for the governor.

 “Let’s make no mistake: this is not a revenue plan, not a park revenue plan.
 It’s not a park improvement plan,” the NY/NJ Baykeeper Greg Remaud said at a press conference at Liberty House Restaurant last week.